Lioncat6/OSC-Chat-Tools/README.md

  - Read the [FAQ](https://github.com/Lioncat6/OSC-Chat-Tools/wiki/FAQ)
  - Message me on discord @lioncat6
  - Create an issue https://github.com/Lioncat6/OSC-Chat-Tools/issues

+# Features
+ - Split top/bottom layout with customizable dividers
+ - Animated text
+ - Current time
+ - Song info using the Windows media manager
+ - CPU Info
+ - RAM Info
+ - Heart rate info using Pulsoid (Get a token from the 'Tokens' section of the dashboard)
+ - AFK message activated with a keyboard shortcut or using the OSC to watch for when the player activates AFK mode in game
+ - Customizable keyboard shortcuts
+ - OSC Port forwarding (So multiple programs can listen to the OSC!)
+ - Customizable OSC Listen port/address
+ - TONS of customizability

 # Installation:
 ## Exe file
  - https://github.com/Lioncat6/OSC-Chat-Tools/releases/latest